 In a nutshell, nut butters are any creamy spread made from crushed nuts.
-Your best choices are peanut butter, almond butter, cashew butter, and pistachio butter.
-On the South Beach Diet, natural nut butters with minimal added sugar are the healthiest option.
+Among the healthiest choices are peanut butter, almond butter, cashew butter, and pistachio butter.
+On the South Beach Diet, natural nut butters with minimal added sugar are the best option.

 As with peanut butter, other nut butters are also a rich source of high-quality protein and monounsaturated fat.
 That said, also like peanut butter, nut butters can be diet busters if you overdo it.
 When adding a nut butter to your daily diet, you can choose to treat it as a protein (including it in a recipe or on its own as part of a meal) or enjoy it as you would a nut (eating it as a snack).
 Limit yourself to one serving per day, and avoid eating whole nuts on the same day.
 Your Meal Plan allows for up to 2 tablespoons daily of any nut butter beginning on Phase 1.

 Where to Find Nut Butters

-Peanut butter and other nut butters can now be found in many grocery stores, but some of the tastiest can be purchased in specialty markets and health-food stores.
+A wide variety of nut butters can now be found in many grocery stores, but some of the tastiest can be purchased in specialty markets and health-food stores.
 You can also make your own by grinding up whole nuts in your food processor (it will take about 15 minutes to get creamy).
 Natural nut butters should be stored in the refrigerator to prevent spoilage.
-If the natural oils separate from the solids, simply stir them together before use.
+If the natural oils separate from the solids, simply stir back in before use.